radicore/ChessAi/README.md

 # ChessAi Introduction
 K16 - Kyro 16 is a chess engine that uses a range of algorithms and evaluation functions to determine and play which move is best.
-This was for my A level Computer Science coursework!
-(2024)
+This was for my A level Computer Science coursework (2024) and was my very first chess engine.
+Looking back at it, I knew very little!

 # Requirements